 Haven’t figured out what you want to go into?
 Try the [Careers Interest & Skills Inventories] on the [Careers Subject Guide].
 You may be surprised by some of the careers that match your interests and skills.

 Lots of students choose GRCC because it’s a great place to affordably try out classes in many different interest areas.
 If you are “shopping” for a career focus, we recommend Ferguson’s Career Guidance Center database.

 Ferguson’s Career Guidance Center is the place to start your search when you’re wondering what career is right for you, with information on over 3800 careers.
 There are links to current job and internship opportunities, and there’s a career interest assessment tool, too.

-You’ll find Ferguson’s Career Guidance Center on the Library’s Database page, as well as on most Subject Guides.
+You’ll find Ferguson’s Career Guidance Center under “F” on the Library’s Database page, on the Careers Subject Guide, as well as many other Subject Guides.
 On-campus networked users can click right into the database.
-Off-campus and wireless users need to logon with last name and 7-digit Raider number.
+Off-campus and wireless users must logon with last name and 7-digit Raider number.
 Try it today!